Concentration rate and consistency of the posterior under monotonicity constraints

 Interestingly, the non parametric maximum likelyhood estimator of $f_P(x)$ is not consistent for $x = 0$ (see \citet{MR1392133} and \citet{balabdaoui:wellner} for instance).
-However, we prove that the posterior distribution of $f_0$ is still consistent at this point under a specific family of non parametric mixture prior.
+However, we prove that the posterior distribution of $f$ is still consistent at this point under a specific family of non parametric mixture prior.
 In fact we prove the pointwise consistency of the posterior for all $x$ in $[0,L]$ with $L \leq \infty$.
 We then derive a consistent Bayesian estimator of the density at any fixed point of the support.
 This is particularly interesting as the point-wise loss is usually difficult to study in a Bayesian framework as the Bayesian approaches are well suited to losses related to the Kullback-Leiber divergence.
 We also study the behaviour of the posterior distribution for the sup norm when the density has a compact support.
 This problem has been addressed recently in the frequentist literature by \citet{Durot2012}.
 They derive refined asymptotic results on the sup norm of the difference between a Grenander-type estimator and the true density on sub intervals of the form $[\epsilon,L-\epsilon]$ where $\epsilon>0$ avoiding the problems at the boundaries.
 Here, we prove that the posterior distribution is consistent in sup norm on the whole support of $f_0$ when it has compact support.
-We also derive concentration rate for the posterior of the density taken at a fixed point and for the sup norm on subsets of $[0,L]$.
-Surprisingly the concentrations rates are not deteriorated when considering such losses.
-It seems that the monotone non increasing densities have the same behaviour as $1$-H\"olderian densities in terms of concentration rates.
-However \citet{2012arXiv1203.2043G} obtained sub-optimal concentration rates in sup norm under H\"older condition on the true density.
-Moreover, \citet{Arbel12} proved that a specific prior in the white noise model which leads to minimax posterior concentration rates was sub-optimal under the pointwise loss and thus under the sup norm.
-Therefore in this respect, shape constraints such as monotonicity imply simpler behaviour since we obtain the minimax concentration rate also under the pointwise loss and the sup norm.
+We also derive concentration rate for the posterior of the density taken at a fixed point and for the sup norm on subsets of $[0,L]$ for $L<\infty$.
+We also derive an upper bound for the concentration rate of $f(x)$ for $x \in (0,L)$ but only get suboptimal rates using a testing approach as in \citet{GineNickl2010}.
+It is to be noted that for this problem the modulus of continuity for the pointwise and Hellinger losses defined for $f_0 \in \F$ and $x \in (0,L)$ by

 is of the order $\epsilon^{2/3}$ \citep[see][]{donoho1991geometrizing}.
 Given the discussion in \citet{Hebert2013concent}, it is to be expected that the usual approach of \citet{ggv00} based on tests will lead to suboptimal concentration rates.